amlantalukder/SSAVE/README.md

 Author: Amlan Talukder

-Date: Apr 6, 2022
+Date: June 23, 2022

-SSAVE is a software used to detect and visualize sleep cycles from sleep data.
+SSAVE is a software used to detect and visualize sleep cycles with spectrogram from EEG data.
 It is developed by the Dr. Leping Li's group of BCBB branch NIH/NIEHS.

 INSTALLATION
 --------------------------------------------------------------------------------------------